-- 36. (1) Subject to subsections (3) and (4), any person, not registered as a clinical psychologist, a counselling psychologist, an educational psychologist, an intern-psychologist, a psychometrist, a psychotechnician, a psychological counsellor or as a psychology student, and who - - (a) practises any of such professions, whether or not purporting to be registered; or - (b) for gain performs any act - - (i) which has been prescribed by or in terms of this Act or any other law as an act which may only be performed by a person so registered; - (ii) especially pertaining to the practise of any such profession, - (c) pretends or by any means whatsoever holds himself or herself out to be a clinical psychologist, a counselling psychologist, an educational psychologist, an intern-psychologist, a psychometrist, a psychotechnician, a psychological counsellor or a psychology student, whether or not purporting to be registered, or to be entitled to practise, as such; or - (d) uses the name of clinical psychologist, counselling psychologist, educational psychologist, intern-psychologist, psychometrist, psychotechnician, psychological counsellor or psychology student, or any name, title, description or symbol indicating, or calculated to lead persons to infer, that such person is the holder, or is entitled to be the holder, of any qualifications entitling such person to practise as such, or that he or she is registered or entitled to practise as such in terms of this Act, is guilty of an offence, and on conviction liable to the penalties specified in section 58(b).
+- 35. (1) Subject to section 34 and to subsection (3) of this section, any person who is not registered as an oral hygienist, and who - - (a) practises as an oral hygienist, whether or not purporting to be registered; or - (b) for gain performs any act - - (i) prescribed by or in terms of this Act or any other law as an act which may be performed by an oral hygienist only; or - (ii) especially pertaining to the profession of an oral hygienist; or - (c) pretends or by any means whatsoever holds himself or herself out to be an oral hygienist, whether or not purporting to be registered, or to be entitled to practise as an oral hygienist; or - (d) uses the name of oral hygienist or any name, title, description or symbol indicating or calculated to lead persons to infer that that person is the holder, or is entitled to be the holder, of any qualification entitling that person to practise as an oral hygienist, or that he or she is registered as an oral hygienist or entitled to practise as an oral hygienist in terms of this Act, is guilty of an offence and on conviction liable to the penalties specified in section 61(b).